 My mum is a very successful novelist and I wanted to be a writer forever, even when I was working as an actor as a child, I thought to myself, ‘I would kill to be able to just sit down and write all day, write what I think and what I imagine’.
 Acting got me in the end.
 There’s nothing quite like acting, it’s a very special thing, it’s very up and down, it’s very emotionally rocky but it is totally worth it in the end.
 I’m a script editor full time so I edit people’s scripts.
 I’ve been doing that for five or six years now so I don’t have any regrets because I’m able to do other things that I love at the same time but I guess if I had to choose another profession, I would probably have been a writer.

-Do you have any upcoming productions booked?
+Do you have any upcoming plans that you can tell us about?

 None that I can talk about.
-I teach creative writing criterion with my father, we’ve been doing that for five years so we have writers come in and we teach them how to write plays in a very technical sense.
+I teach creative writing criterion with my father and we’ve been doing that for five years so we have writers come in and we teach them how to write plays in a very technical sense.
 I’m a full-time script editor so I’m contracted by a number of companies and freelance to edit films for them.
 I have no acting projects, that I can discuss, haha!

 Follow Felix on: